Atholl Monson Forbes, 20th Lord Forbes1

 F, #11618, b.
 10 March 1860, d.
 21 December 1933

 Hon.
 Rose Riversdale Glyn was born on 10 March 1860.1 She was the daughter of Vice-Admiral Hon.
-Henry Carr Glyn and Rose Mahoney.1 She married Montagu Charles Francis Towneley-Bertie, Lord Norreys, son of Montagu Arthur Bertie, 7th Earl of Abingdon and Caroline Theresa Towneley, on 25 July 1885 at Roman Catholic Chapel, Kingston-upon-Thames, London, England.1 She died on 21 December 1933 at age 73.2
+Henry Carr Glyn and Rose Mahoney.1 She married Montagu Charles Francis Towneley-Bertie, Lord Norreys, son of Montagu Arthur Bertie, 7th Earl of Abingdon and Caroline Theresa Towneley, on 25 July 1885 at Roman Catholic Chapel, Kingston-upon-Thames, London, EnglandG.1 She died on 21 December 1933 at age 73.2

 Her married name became Bertie.
-In 1889 She was awarded the rank of the daughter of a Baron, by Royal Warrant.1
+In 1889 she was awarded the rank of the daughter of a Baron, by Royal Warrant.1

 Children of Hon.
 Rose Riversdale Glyn and Montagu Charles Francis Towneley-Bertie, Lord Norreys